Skip to content

 DENTPC 574 Oral Pathology 3 Sp

-In order to prepare for teaching, it is strongly recommended that the student take at least one class on educational methods.
-Such credits will not fulfill the requirement for non-OHS science courses, but will count toward the total credits required.
+To prepare for teaching, students may take at least one class on educational methods.
+In addition, students may train undergraduate students enrolled in OHS 449 (Undergraduate Research).
+Consult with your PI.
+Such credits will not fulfill the requirement for non-OHS science courses but will count toward the total credits required.
 Suggested courses include, but are not limited to:

 Other Suggested Courses